-Humanist ceremonies are non-religious but there are many rituals from other cultures that can be incorporated.
-I often work with mixed-faith couples, for example, who want to include elements from their respective cultures (e.g. Jewish ritual of glass smashing, Chinese tea ceremonies) - and I'm totally happy to do that, with a humanist spin!
-Equally, for baby namings, I understand that the term 'godparent' is one that is more culturally familiar than the alternatives.
+Humanist ceremonies are non-religious so the short answer is: no. However, there are many rituals from other cultures that can be incorporated.
+I often work with mixed-faith couples, for example, who want to include elements from their respective cultures (e.g. Jewish ritual of glass smashing, Chinese tea ceremonies) – and I’m totally happy to do that, with a humanist spin!
+Equally, for baby namings, I understand that the term ‘godparent’ is one that is more culturally familiar than the alternatives.
 However, I draw the line at actually referencing any religious material in the ceremony.
-For example, I never include any passages from the Bible in a ceremony.
+For example, I would be uncomfortable including hymns or Bible readings.

 DO YOU OFFER A WEDDING REHEARSAL?

-I don’t as standard because I just don’t think they are all that necessary.
-We go over all the logistics, in the process of devising your ceremony script, and I always arrive at least an hour early on the actual day (often earlier because of my intense paranoia of being late!) to liaise with everyone in the wedding party and arrange the space; to ensure the ceremony runs without a hitch - except the big one, that is!
-However, if your ceremony turns out to be quite complicated, and we think a rehearsal is actually a good idea, it can be arranged later for an additional cost.
+I don’t as standard because I just don’t think they’re necessary.
+We go over all the logistics, in the process of devising your ceremony script, and I always arrive at least an hour early on the actual day to make sure everything runs to plan.
+However, if your ceremony turns out to be quite complicated, and we think a rehearsal would be a good idea, it can be arranged later for an additional cost.

 Firstly, yay, go you!
 Secondly, er… no… I’m sorry!
 I’m sure you’re super lovely but, as the kids say, I got boundaries babes.
-Whilst in the future I’d be so up for mentoring and offering my brain up for the picking (that sounded SO much grosser than I intended), I only got so much love to go round and right now, ALL my energy is being spent working with my amazing couples/ families, looking after my own family… and squeezing in meetings with my friends where I can (sorry, Kirsty/ Shelley/ Lily if you’re reading this.
+Right now, ALL my energy is being spent working with my amazing couples, looking after my family… and squeezing in dates with my friends where I can (sorry, Kirsty/ Shelley/ Lily if you’re reading this.
 I totally will text you back about that overdue dinner/ drink/ comedy night!)
-If you’re interested in becoming a humanist wedding celebrant, specifically, my best advice is to visit the Humanists UK site - there’s a tonne of information there.
+If you’re interested in becoming a humanist wedding celebrant, specifically, my best advice is to visit the Humanists UK site – there’s a tonne of information there.

 WHAT'S YOUR FAVOURITE MOULIN ROUGE TRACK?